Tianxiaomo/pytorch-YOLOv4/README.md

 - **The demo to run the onnx model**

-    This demo only support batch_size == 1.

-    You have to update the batch dimension of the input and outputs for other batch sizes.

     ```sh
     pip install onnxruntime # If onnxruntime is not installed
     python demo_onnx.py <path_to_onnx_file> <path_to_sample_image>
     ```

+    This demo only support batch_size == 1.

+    You have to update the batch dimension of inputs/outputs for other batch sizes.